 Postponement of scheduled league games, except in the case of adverse weather conditions, must be arranged between the two teams concerned (within 72 hours) before the scheduled hockey game time.
 Any cancelled/postponed games must be rescheduled and played within 4 weeks of the original scheduled date, except for the month of December where teams will be allowed 6 weeks to reschedule due to Christmas.
 These games may only be rescheduled once failure to comply with this rule will result in a $50.00 fine for each team.
 This fine will be taken from their bond and must be replaced within 2 weeks or the team will not be able to play.
 Any team postponing a scheduled league game to participate in an exhibition game at home or away shall forfeit $100.00 to the MHL, unless the two teams involved agree to a postponement.
 Ice fees and referees must be paid by the offending team to the home team if this rule is broken.
 The league must be notified of all game changes.
 A new date for that game must be to the league within 7 days.
 There will be a $50.00 fine for both teams for failure to comply with this rule.
 Games must be completed by the season deadline.
 There will be no forfeits.

-Discussed at 2012 AGM – NOT fair that both teams are fined, as it may not be the fault of both teams.
-Any more than 1 postponement that cannot be rescheduled, both teams must notify their respective commissioner to co-ordinate rescheduling of the game.
+Note: Any more than 1 postponement that cannot be rescheduled, both teams must notify their respective commissioner to co-ordinate rescheduling of the game. (discussed at 2012 AGM).

-In the case of illness on a team, the team may find it impossible to give the other team 72 hours notice.
-If the opposing team does not agree to the postponement then the team with the illness must get permission from their commissioner or the president.
+In the case of illness on a team, the team may find it impossible to give the other team 72 hour’s notice.
+If the opposing team does not agree to the postponement, then the team with the illness must get permission from their commissioner or the president.
 If neither is available another commissioner can make the call.
 The commissioner or the president that makes the decision shall not reside in the community of either team involved.

 Teams playing in the playoffs must schedule all of their game before the first game can be played this includes the round robin games where applicable.
 Failure to comply will result in $100 fines for all teams involved.